shunsukesaito/SCANimate/README.md

 Each frame corresponds to two files: one `.npz` files containing SMPL parameters that describes the body and one `.ply` file containing the clothed scan.
 The body should align with the scan.
 Then, change the `./configs/example.yaml` to point to your data directory and you are good to go!

+## License
+Software Copyright License for non-commercial scientific research purposes.
+Please read carefully the terms and conditions and any accompanying documentation before you download and/or use the SCANimate code, including the scripts, animation demos, pre-trained neural network model parameters and the pre-trained animatable avatars ("Scanimats").
+By downloading and/or using the Model & Software (including downloading, cloning, installing, and any other use of this GitHub repository), you acknowledge that you have read these terms and conditions, understand them, and agree to be bound by them.
+If you do not agree with these terms and conditions, you must not download and/or use the Model & Software.
+Any infringement of the terms of this agreement will automatically terminate your rights under this License.

+The provided demo data (including the body pose, raw scans and mesh registrations of clothed human bodies) are subject to the license of the [CAPE Dataset](https://cape.is.tue.mpg.de/).

 ## Citations
 If you find our code or paper useful to your research, please consider citing: